 Signed from: Lille (£3.7m), 2002

-The French manager explained how his 24-year-old compatriot “has his [Zidane's] ability to pick a pass, and moves a little like him,” while suggesting that at five years Zizou's junior, Cheyrou could follow Robert Pires and Sylvain Wiltord in adapting over time to become a Premier League star.
+Gerard Houllier explained how Cheyrou “has his [Zinedine Zidane's] ability to pick a pass, and moves a little like him,” while suggesting that at five years Zizou's junior, the Frenchman could follow Robert Pires and Sylvain Wiltord in becoming a Premier League star.

 Houllier’s misplaced faith in Cheyrou earns the latter a place on this list, as a representative of the otherwise-successful manager’s dismal attempts at cherry-picking hidden gems from his homeland (see also: Jean-Michel Ferri, Bernard Diomede, Gregory Vignal and Anthony Le Tallec).

 Signed from: Blackpool (£6.75m), 2011

 Charlie Adam's heroics in Blackpool’s promotion fairy tale of 2010 were followed up by an impressive maiden campaign in England's top flight – so much so that in the January 2011 transfer window, Liverpool made a £4.5m bid that Tangerines gaffer Ian Holloway, in his usual calm fashion, described as "disgraceful".